juju/docs/src/en/charms-deploying.md

 subnets of both db-space and internal spaces, and NOT connected to either the storage or dmz spaces.

-See [Constraints][contraints] for more general information regarding constraints.
+See [Constraints][constraints] for more general information regarding constraints.
 To learn about `extra-bindings`, which provide a way to declare an extra bindable endpoint that is not a relation, see [Charm metadata][metadata].